team0001-ctf/ctf-writups/really_awesome_ctf/web/emojibook/README.md

  12       return render(request, "note.html", {"note": note, "text": text})
 ```

 On line 5 you can see that it is looking for `{{ expression }}` in the note.
-This immediately looks like some sort of custom templating for creating the html.
+This immediately looks like some sort of custom templating server-side rendered html.
 We can also see later on that it tries to find a file name inside the template, reads and encodes it with base64 and returns it as an image.

 This sounds like a recipie for an arbitrary read.
 Obviously its not as simple as just creating a note with `{{/flag.txt}}` because `{{` simbols get filtered somewhere else in code.